Hallelujah FC

 Hallelujah FC is a defunct South Korean football club.
 The club was officially founded on 20 December 1980 as the first professional football club in South Korea.

 History

-Hallelujah FC was founded by Choi Soon-Young, president of the KFA at the time, in 1980.
+Hallelujah FC was founded in 1980 by Choi Soon-Young, then president of the Korea Football Association.
 It consisted of Christian (Catholic or Protestant) footballers and coaches.
 Hallelujah FC won the inaugural Korea Super League title in 1983.
-After 1985, Hallelujah FC became an amateur club dedicated towards missionary work.
+After 1985, Hallelujah FC became an amateur club dedicated to missionary work.

 Hallelujah FC was dissolved in August 1998 due to the Asian financial crisis.